-Early stage companies often employ the help of application or web development firms to build their products to eventually hand-off to an in-house team, or act as their engineering team.
+Companies small and large often employ the help of software development firms to help build their products.
+Some eventually hand-off to an in-house team, and others keep the firms to act as their engineering team.
 Regardless of the arrangement, there should be a clear agreement in place between the hiring company and the app development firm outlining specifics.

-This post will give you a high level overview of what should be in an app development agreement.
+This post will give you a high level overview of what should be in a software development agreement.

 - Definitions – this section should outline what each ambiguous term may mean – such as “work product”, “third-party materials”, “milestones”, “documentation”, and “hand-off”.